Joyce Johnson (author): Joyce Johnson relationship with Jack Kerouac

-What has been frustrating to me is that the people who know my work seem to remember it only in the context of my writing about Jack.Minor Characters is a mixture of many different subjects such as the Beats Generation and those women who hope to escape from society's biases.
-Although Kerouac was the major character in the story as in his contribution to the young American generation, the memoir is indeed about the sadness of a so-called minor character who wants to become a major one.
+What has been frustrating to me is that the people who know my work seem to remember it only in the context of my writing about Jack.Minor Characters touches on many different subjects such as the Beats Generation and women who hope to escape from society's biases.

-After all, it is a memoir of herself that started with her story growing up in the Upper West Side.
-Johnson stated that she just suddenly thought that she wanted to write about those who had not survived.
-Yet, her work still became the sidelines of the beat movement as well as the other female writers.
-Joyce Johnson's role in Beat history is too often viewed simply as that of Jack Kerouac's girlfriend.

-To make it worse, in her most recent book, The Voice is All: The Lonely Victory of Jack Kerouac, there was an expectation that she would once again write something focusing on her two years relationship with Kerouac.
+In her most recent book, The Voice is All: The Lonely Victory of Jack Kerouac, there was an expectation that she would once again write something focusing on her two years relationship with Kerouac.
 Nonetheless, she has actually chosen to produce a fifty years biography of him from a different angle in comparison to other biographers.
 With their short time of intimate relationship, Johnson used all her knowledge about Kerouac to shape her point of view when she was writing The Voice Is All.
-She knew about her subject better compared to other authors because she spent most of her time with Kerouac during his rising moment in life.

 Johnson's reputation as a writer is often overshadowed by the mystique surrounding Kerouac.
 The Kerouac biographer Ellis Amburn falsely alleges that Johnson and Helen Weaver, another author and ex-girlfriend of Kerouac, got into a physical fight in his book Subterranean Kerouac.
 Johnson and Weaver state this never happened, and continued their friendship as adults.